robert-laws/Blockchain/blockchain-fundamentals/README.md

 - when node has enough data, it organizes and adds header
 - block is submitted for consensus
 - if accepted, block is added to chain

+## Public vs Private Blockchains

+Public (permissionless blockchain) allows anyone to view and participate in the blockchain.
+Private (permissioned blockchain) allows access to the blockchain to authorized users only.

+## Types of Nodes

+Full node - downloads full copies of the blockchain.
+Lightweight node - participates in the blockchain, but only download the most recent (or needed) blocks.